 Color is an inherent part of design.
 Even with the best digital design tools at their fingertips, designers have been known to agonize over choosing a hue or hexcode in the hopes of conveying a specific mood or message in a design.
 Maybe you can relate.
 But when you start to look at color through the lens of accessibility, a potential palette becomes a bit more refined and intentional, making color choices that much easier.

 Web accessibility in America is a legislative grey area, but color contrast doesn’t have to be.

 Web accessibility has never been a sexy topic, but it’s not supposed to be.
-At its most foundational level, accessibility is about designing experiences that can be enjoyed by the widest range of people possible, and this includes choosing colors that are visible to the widest range of users.
+At its most foundational level, designing for accessibility is about creating experiences that can be enjoyed by the widest range of people possible, and this includes choosing colors that are visible to the widest range of users.

 How do you know if your color choices are accessible?
 It all comes down to color contrast and the ratio between your background and foreground colors.

 WCAG Color contrast guidelines: The perfect ratio

 Making web designs fully accessible might sound like an overwhelming task, but color contrast compliance is an easy win.
 It’s also something you can start doing right away.

 The first step is to run your color choices through one of the many color contrast accessibility evaluation tools out there, such as the WebAIM Contrast Checker Tool.
 Unless you’ve paid specific attention to color contrast, there’s a good chance your product will get flagged for color contrast issues.
 Many common modern UX and UI design practices, such as using light grey to indicate inactive fields, do not pass the Web Content Accessibility Guidelines (WCAG) when it comes to color contrast standards.